Yes, Ashton Kutcher Blew John McCain A Kiss At Senate Hearing

 “I’m here today to defend the right to pursue happiness.”

-After speaking, along with Elisa Massimino, president and CEO of Human Rights First, Senator McCain thanked them, and teased Kutcher a bit.
+After speaking, along with Elisa Massimino, president and CEO of Human Rights First, Senator McCain thanked them and teased Kutcher a bit.

 “I also want to thank Elisa and Ashton.
 And Ashton,” he went on, “you were better looking in the movies.
 Anyway…”